beeva-arturomartinez/beeva-best-practices/backend/microservices/README.md

 - Selective deploys without outages
 - Easier integration with cloud platforms (for example, fine grained scalation)

-This document address some of the challenges that arise when using an architecture based on microservices:
+This document addresses some of the challenges that arise when using an architecture based on microservices:

 - Microservice discovery : how many microservices exist and where are they?
 - Central configuration